nimakarimipour/WALAWiki/Getting-Started.md

 1. Invoke WALA to build a Java type hierarchy
 2. Spawn an [SWT](http://www.eclipse.org/swt/) [TreeViewer](http://help.eclipse.org/help30/index.jsp?topic=/org.eclipse.platform.doc.isv/reference/api/org/eclipse/jface/viewers/TreeViewer.html) to visualize the type hierarchy

-Use the [launcher](/Eclipse:Launcher "wikilink") `SWTTypeHierarchy`, found within `com.ibm.wala.ide.tests`.
+Use the [[Eclipse Launcher]] `SWTTypeHierarchy`, found within `com.ibm.wala.ide.tests`.
 View and edit launchers via Eclipe's `Run -> Run Configurations...` drop-down menu.
 The launcher should already be listed under "Java Applications" in the list of launchers.
 Click the "Run" button to run the program; this should just work if you copied JLex.jar to the workspace as indicated above.
 If successful, you should see a new window pop up with a tree view of the class hierarchy of JLex.

 Problems?
 See [[Troubleshooting]].